 If you’re registered with us as a nursing associate, please contact us to find out what to do if you need to do to apply for readmission.

 Before you start

-Readmission can take between two and six weeks.
+Readmission can take up to six weeks.
 It might take longer if we need more information.

 We can only review your application when you've submitted everything, so you should read our guidance to find out what you need to provide.

 You can't practise as a nurse or midwife until you're readmitted to the register.

 You will need to

 All applications for readmission need to meet our general requirements.

 If your registration has lapsed within six months of your most recent revalidation date, you'll also need to complete some of the revalidation requirements.

 Check the requirements for readmission before you continue.